1ncontinentia/Incon-Undercover/README.md

 ### Caveats / Compatibility:
-* Only one side can have undercover units at a time (so no east undercover and west undercover guys undercoverising each other at the same time)
+* Only one side can have undercover units at a time (so no east undercover and west undercover units undercoverising each other at the same time)
 * Only one side can be defined as asymmetric at a time and only one side can be defined as regular - and both must be hostile to the undercover unit's side.
 So if having a three-way war, one side must be asym and the other regular.
-If those enemy sides are fighting each other, it is recommended to not have any incognito factions as an engine limitation means that incognito units (i.e. those disguised as the enemy) will be seen as friendly to all - could break the immersion if you're dressed as OPFOR and GreenFOR don't shoot at you when they should.
+* If having a three-way (...war), it is recommended to not have any incognito factions as an engine limitation means that incognito units (i.e. those disguised as the enemy) will be seen as friendly to all - could break the immersion if you're dressed as OPFOR and GreenFOR don't shoot at you when they should.
-* Should work with all AI mods (tested with ASR, bCombat and TPWCAS but no reason why others wouldn't work)
+* For mission makers - just be aware that the following could affect your mission: enemy units may wander from their original positions to follow undercover units if they become suspicious.
+Also, when compromised by regular forces, an undercover unit's description will be shared across other enemies in the local area after some time if they don't kill everyone who knows about them
+* Works on all tested mods.
+If you find an incompatibility, tell me!

 ### Credits